go-sprout/sprout/docs/introduction/getting-started.md

 Sprout provides a structured and powerful way to manage template functions in Go, making it easier to build, maintain, and extend templating functionality.
 With features like custom registries, aliases, and configurable error handling, Sprout can significantly enhance your templating experience.

-For more informations or questions, refer to the [Sprout GitHub repository](https://github.com/go-sprout/sprout).
+For more information or questions, refer to the [Sprout GitHub repository](https://github.com/go-sprout/sprout).